maidsafe/rfcs/agreed/0009-MPID-Messaging/0009-MPID-Messaging.md

 }
 ```

 The `sender` field is hopefully self-explanatory.
-The `guid` allows the message to be message to be uniquely identified, both by receivers and by the manager Vaults which need to hold the messages in a map-like structure.
+The `guid` allows the message to be uniquely identified, both by receivers and by the manager Vaults which need to hold the messages in a map-like structure.

 The `metadata` field allows passing arbitrary user/app data.
 It must not exceed `MAX_HEADER_METADATA_SIZE` bytes.